mw742/Tool_box/README.md

 --reaction_handle.py

-Some basic handle the informaiton of chemical reaction using Rdkit package.
+Some basic command example to handle the informaiton of chemical reaction using Rdkit package.